Where to Place a Heating Pad (for Constipation/Sciatica/UTI)

 Sciatic nerve

-When you apply heat to your rear pelvis, it will cause your blood vessels to dilate and supply more oxygen and nutrients to promote healing, it will decrease spasms and tension in the surrounding muscles, and increase the range of motion in your lower back.
+When you apply heat to your rear pelvis, your blood vessels dilate and supply more oxygen and nutrients to promote healing, and it will decrease spasms and tension in the surrounding muscles, and increase the range of motion in your lower back.

 We recommend using this temporary range of motion increase to do some of the best spine decompression exercises for the lower back.